learn-co-curriculum/phase-0-pac-2-switch-statements/README.md

 ## Introduction

-In this lesson we'll learn about the third tool available in JavaScript to use _selection_, the `switch` statement It provides an alternate way of expressing conditional code that is less repetitive in cases where you want to test multiple conditions against a single value.
+In this lesson we'll learn about the third tool available in JavaScript to use _selection_, the `switch` statement.
+It provides an alternate way of expressing conditional code that is less repetitive in cases where you want to test multiple conditions against a single value.